Processing...

 Staged commits is a function that allows AWS Glue users to enable changes in smaller batches, thus minimizing the risks of failures.
 This feature is especially relevant and useful for new users of Amazon Glue.

 AWS Glue auto-scaling capabilities automatically adjust the number of jobs based on the current requirements.
-This feature helps companies enhance efficiency and performance while keeping costs low.
+This feature helps companies enhance efficiency and performance with cost reduction.
 Especially if your system is prone to varying and unpredictable data volumes, auto-scaling ensures optimal resource distribution.

 Amazon Web Services is known for flexible pay-as-you-go pricing models that allow users to only pay for the services they utilize.
 However, without proper cost management practices, you may run into unnecessary spending.
 To mitigate the ever-growing cloud bill, you can adopt some strategies that help companies keep their spending under control.